Learning to Approximate Functions Using Nb-doped SrTiO$_3$ Memristors: Materials and Methods

-where $\omega_{ij}$ is the weight of the connection between pre-synaptic neuron $i$ and post-synaptic neuron $j$, $\kappa$ is the learning rate, $\alpha_{j}$ a gain factor for neuron $j$, $e_{j}$ the encoding vector for neuron $j$, $E$ the global error to minimise, and $a_{i}$ the activity of pre-synaptic neuron $i$.
-The factor $\epsilon = \alpha_{j} e_{j} E$ is analogous to the \textit{local error} in the backpropagation algorithm widely used to train artificial neural networks \cite{lecunbackprop}.
+The factor $\vec{\epsilon} = \alpha_{j} e_{j} \vec{E}$ is analogous to the \textit{local error} in the backpropagation algorithm widely used to train artificial neural networks (\cite{lecunbackprop}).
 The overview shown in Fig. \ref{fig:learningrule} applies to both the PES and mPES learning rules, with the exception of step 3 that is characteristic to mPES; in this high-level depiction we can see how the neuronal pairs $i,j$ whose $\omega_{ij}>0$ are the ones which contribute to the post-synaptic representation being lower than the pre-synaptic signal and should thus be the ones potentiated in order to bring the post-synaptic representation closer to the pre-synaptic one.
-The converse is also true, so the synapses whose corresponding $\omega_{ij}<0$ should be depressed in order to reduce $E$.
+The converse is also true, so the synapses whose corresponding $\omega_{ij}<0$ should be depressed in order to reduce $\vec{E}$.
 Thus, the neurons in the post-synaptic ensemble that are erroneously activating will be less likely to be driven to fire in the future, changing the post-synaptic representation towards a more favourable one.